 All Paint Chips

 Cabinet painting is no different to auto body work.
-In order for paint to stick and feel smooth, surfaces should be prepared properly.
+In order for paint to stick and feel smooth, surfaces should always be prepared properly.
 After 40 years in the painting business we have learned one thing that sets our work apart from others, paint chips far less, adheres to a surface much better when old finishes are sanded back down to clean wood grain again.

 Before Painting, Priming or Undercoating